 Garner, who plays a member of a local crime family, recently beat out the likes of Meryl Streep and Thandie Newton at the Emmys 2020 ceremony, winning the Emmy Award for Outstanding Supporting Actress in a Drama Series at the virtual ceremony in September – meaning that with a new season in the works, we might expect the foul-mouthed criminal to steal even more scenes in the show’s final instalment.

-Looking at the rest of the show’s cast, showrunner Chris Mundy has confirmed (via the virtual PaleyFest 2020) that popular season three newcomer Ben Davis (Tom Pelphrey) won’t be returning for the fourth season – but otherwise we can expect Marty, Wendy, and their family to return for this last outing.
+Looking at the rest of the show’s cast, Mundy has also confirmed (via the virtual PaleyFest 2020) that popular season three newcomer Ben Davis (Tom Pelphrey) won’t be returning for the fourth season – but otherwise we can expect Marty, Wendy, and their family to return for this last outing.

 After filming delays due to the coronavirus pandemic, it has been suggested by Ozark series star, producer, and director, Jason Bateman, that production on season four will commence in November (via IndieWire) – but of course, nothing is set in stone during these unpredictable times.